akshayseshadri/minimax-fidelity-estimation/README.md

 - jupyter-notebook

 # Usage
-The code can be used interactively via the Python/IPython console or through the commandline.
+The code can be used interactively via the Python/IPython console or from the commandline.

 The typical workflow is as follows:
 1. Specify the target state, measurement settings, and the confidence level through a YAML file. ([YAML](https://pyyaml.org/) is a human-readable markup language, which can be parsed by a computer.)